ComposableFi/composable/rfcs/0009-asset-registry-existential-deposit-workflow.md

   3. If not found in 1 or 2, return the maximum value of the `Balance` type so that unknown assets balances are not tracked

-The following implimentation acomplishes this:
+The following implementation accomplishes this:

 `code/parachain/runtime/common/src/lib.rs`